Getting insights from SQLite tracer

 Run Stario with SqliteTracer so finished spans land in a SQLite file you can query with ad hoc SQL—handy for local debugging and quick operational questions.
 The file is not a distributed trace store; treat it as a local sink (Bundled tracers, SqliteTracer).

-STARIO_TRACER=sqlite TRACES_SQLITE=traces.sqlite3 stario serve main:bootstrapWith STARIO_TRACER=sqlite (or --tracer sqlite), the CLI calls SqliteTracer.from_env().
+STARIO_TRACER=sqlite STARIO_TRACERS_SQLITE=traces.sqlite3 stario serve main:bootstrapWith STARIO_TRACER=sqlite, the CLI builds a SqliteTracer from STARIO_TRACERS_SQLITE*.
 Unset environment variables leave constructor defaults in place:

 | Variable | When unset | Meaning |